benhur07b/trainer-guide-open-geodata-training/README.md

 # OKF Open Geodata Training Programme Trainer Guide

-This is a training guide website for trainers of the Open Geodata Training Programme by the Open Knowledge Foundatoin and the Data for Good Team at Meta.
+This is a training guide website for trainers of the Open Geodata Training Programme by the [Open Knowledge Foundation](https://okfn.org) and [Data for Good at Meta](https://dataforgood.facebook.com/).
 Built using [Livemark](https://livemark.frictionlessdata.io/).

 ## Development